btggithub/Tictactoe/README.md

 This is to understand functions and lists

 Todo:
-Possibility to change the game to two players
+Possibility to change the game to enable two players to play instead of computer vs player